New packaging technique for ultimate freshness, better than vacuum pack!

 You can't get microlots like these from any big chain.
 The province of Quellouno has only one road that shows on the map, consists entirely of mountains, and averages only 160 people per settlement--not exactly ripe for mass production!
 But the reward for trekking into those peaks is an incredibly rich, sweet, complex, silky cup of coffee.
 This rare treat exists only in tiny quantities, and when it's gone, it's gone.

-Strong, durable Ball Mason jar packed with 12 oz Harlequin roast whole bean coffee.
+Strong, durable Ball Mason jar packed with 12 oz or 7 oz Harlequin roast whole bean coffee.
 See below for more details about the packaging and the coffee.

 Our first Peruvian was our most successful microlot ever: it's almost totally sold out in just one month.
 We're thrilled you guys loved it as much as we did--now we have an excuse to buy another one!